material-components/material-components-web/docs/authoring-components.md

 #### TypeScript Compatibility

-All core MDC Web components must be fully compatible with the [TypeScript](https://www.typescriptlang.org/index.html).
+All core MDC Web components must be fully compatible with strict-mode [TypeScript](https://www.typescriptlang.org/).
 We've provided a list of requirements and further explanation of meeting the TypeScript compatibility, as well as conventions, examples, and common TypeScript patterns you may not be used to, in our [Coding Best Practices](./code/best_practices.md).

 ### Testing